A shape theorem for exploding sandpiles: Introduction

 where $\bar{v}_t(x) := v_t([t x])$. \end{theorem} In fact, we prove something stronger.
 Not only does the support of the explosion converge, but the rate at which the explosion spreads also converges.

-\begin{theorem} Let $T_{\eta}(x) := \min\{t \geq 1 : v_t(x) > 0 \}$.
-On an event of probability 1, the rescaled arrival times $\bar{T}_{\eta}(x) := n^{-1} T_{\eta}([ n x])$ converge locally uniformly to $\mathcal{N}_{p}$, a continuous, convex, one-homogeneous function on $\R^d$. \end{theorem} During our proof of Theorem \ref{theorem:convergence_of_time_constant}, we introduce a quantitative criteria for determining if a sandpile is explosive.
-The criteria asserts, roughly, that if a sandpile explodes quickly on a finite box, then it must do so on the entire lattice.
+\begin{theorem} Let $\eta$ be as in \eqref{eq:toy-eta-definition} and let $T_{\eta}(x) := \min\{t \geq 1 : v_t(x) > 0 \}$.
+On an event of probability 1, the rescaled arrival times $\bar{T}_{\eta}(x) := n^{-1} T_{\eta}([ n x])$ converge locally uniformly to $\mathcal{N}_{p}$, a continuous, convex, one-homogeneous function on $\R^d$. \end{theorem} During our proof of Theorem \ref{theorem:convergence_of_time_constant}, we introduce a quantitative criterion for determining if a sandpile is explosive.
+The criterion asserts, roughly, that if a sandpile explodes quickly on a finite box, then it must do so on the entire lattice.
 We use this and a coupling with bootstrap percolation to extend the aforementioned Theorem \ref{prop:fey_levine_peres_explode}. \begin{theorem} Suppose $\beta:\Z^d \to \Z$ is drawn from a product measure $\mathbf{P}$.
 If $\beta \geq d$ and $\mathbf{P}(\beta(0) = (2 d - 1)) > 0$, then $\beta$ is explosive with probability 1. \end{theorem}